Star Wars: The Mandalorian and Grogu: Release Date, Cast, Trailers & More

 The Marks And The Hunters

-Pascal returns as Djarin, both in voice and body — a relative rarity, as the actor’s schedule means the Mando suit is often worn by actors Lateef Crowder and Brendan Wayne.
-The pair were even credited alongside Pascal in The Mandalorian’s third season.
-But things are different for Djarin, now, when compared to the series.
+Pascal returns as Djarin, both in voice and body — a relative rarity, as the actor’s schedule means the Mando suit is often worn by actors Lateef Crowder and Brendan Wayne.The pair were even credited alongside Pascal in The Mandalorian’s third season.
+They also return for the film.
+But things are different for the character, now, when compared to the series.
 He has a home on Nevarro with Grogu and a purpose to root out the Remnant.
-It’s a far cry from the lone wanderer who supported a struggling band of Mandos with his inconsistent earnings as a bounty hunter.
+It’s a far cry from the initial lone wanderer who supported a struggling band of Mandos with his inconsistent earnings as a bounty hunter.

 Also along for the ride is Grogu.
 Although Force-senstive — and still capable of using Jedi abilities, as seen in the trailers — he made a choice in The Book of Boba Fett to live as a Mandalorian.
-It remains to be seen, though, if he will get a full suit of armor; the recent trailer indicates he has some more Beskar of his own at this point, though.
+It remains to be seen, though, if he will get a full suit of armor; the trailers indicates he has some more Beskar of his own at this point, though.
 In the meantime, he continues to be a little stinker, stealing snacks and causing trouble where he can.
-That said, it is interesting to hear Djarin recognize that his ward will outlive him by centuries and that he needs to secure some peace in the galaxy for Grogu’s sake.
-Still a youngling himself, Grogu can’t speak just yet, and while former Lucasfilm president Kathleen Kennedy recently mentioned the child will not speak in the film, we’ll be very surprised if the story ends without him uttering his first word.
+That said, it is interesting to hear Djarin recognize that his son will outlive him by centuries and that he needs to secure some peace in the galaxy for Grogu’s sake.
+Still a youngling himself, Grogu can’t speak just yet, and while former Lucasfilm president Kathleen Kennedy recently mentioned the child will not talk in the film, we’ll be very surprised if the story ends without him uttering his first word.

 Steve Blum once again lends his voice to Garazeb Orrelios — aka Zeb — the fan-favorite character from Star Wars Rebels.
 Zeb also made a brief appearance at the end of The Mandalorian’s most recent season to establish his place in the Republic.
-Additionally, Star Wars: The Rise of Skywalkers diminutive Babu Frik is said to make an appearance.
+Additionally, Star Wars: The Rise of Skywalker’s diminutive Babu Frik is said to make an appearance.

-Eagle-eyed viewers of the trailer also identified the Kyuzo bounty hunter named Embo.
+Eagle-eyed viewers of the first full trailer also identified the Kyuzo bounty hunter named Embo.
 His silhouette bears a resemblance to deceased bounty hunter Cad Bane (Corey Burton) and that could cause some confusion for those familiar with the more famous Star Wars face.
 Certain comic books see Embo working as a bounty hunter during the film’s time period, although subsequent adventures reveal he retires to a farm on Felucia around this time, too.
 The character was voiced on The Clone Wars by supervising director Dave Filoni — more on him later — but it remains to be seen if he will reprise that role here.

 One curious addition to the cast is legendary director (and savior of Turner Classic Movies) Martin Scorsese as an Ardennian shopkeeper — the same species as Solo’s Rio Durant (voiced in that film by Jon Favreau).
 It is unclear how large his role is, though, as he declines to help Djarin learn anything about the Hutts.
+Or, at least, that is what the trailer implies as the scene — also in the 25 minute preview — offers the character a chance to be a little more helpful.
+Additionally, he might operate the best food stall we’ve ever seen in a Star Wars movie, show, or video game.

 The Planners